Agoric/agoric-sdk/packages/governance/README.md

 that contracts want to manage.
 (If you find yourself using 'addUnknown', let us know, as that's a sign that we should support a new type).

-There's a contractHelper for the vast majority of expected clients that will have a single set of parameters to manage.
+`contractHelper` provides support for the vast majority of expected clients that will have a single set of parameters to manage.
 A contract only has to define the parameters in a call to `handleParamGovernance()`, and add any needed methods to the public and creator facets.
 This will
  * validate that the declaration of the parameters is included in its terms,
  * add the parameter retriever appropriately to the publicFacet and creatorFacet

+It's convenient for the contract to export a function (e.g. `makeParamTerms`) for the use of those starting up the contract to insert in the terms.
+They would otherwise need to write boilerplate functions to declare all the required parameters.

+When a governed contract starts up, it should get the parameter declarations from the terms, use them to create a paramManager, and pass that to `handleParamGovernance`. `handleParamGovernance()` returns functions that add required methods to the public and creator facets.
+Since the governed contract uses the values passed in terms to create the paramManager, reviewers of the contract can verify that all and only the declared parameters are under the control of the paramManager and made visible to the contract's clients.

 ## Scenarios